 Tomato and basil tart

 I tend to have a love affair with savoury tarts and pastries, especially those with puff pastry.
-I came across this recipe and decided to make it as the fall tomatoes are still fantastic.
-The recipe is very simple, essentially assembly and baking, so it made for an easy dish.
+I came across this recipe and decided to make it, as the fall tomatoes are still fantastic.
+The recipe is straightforward, essentially assembly and baking, making it an easy dish.

-I adapted the recipe to use heirloom tomatoes of different colours, green, yellow and red in this instance.
+I adapted the recipe to use heirloom tomatoes of different colours, green, yellow, and red, in this instance.
 I thought that the tart came out looking gorgeous with the variety of colours.
-You can also get creative on how you arrange the tomatoes on the pastry, either in a pattern or as a random mix of colours.
+You can also get creative with how you arrange the tomatoes on the pastry, either in a pattern or as a random mix of colours.

 Ingredients: